Jeevesh05/dummy/readme.txt

-hello, my name is Jeevesh and I made repo so that I can understand git and github
+hello, my name is Jeevesh and I made ths repo so that I can understand git and github

-remove ur respective line and add a new file and raise 2 separate pr for it.

-jeevesh : done
-sakshi :  remove this
-yashna : dfsdfjsdk
-rishab : dsgufdsgj
+Created a branch with name jk and made changes to this file to be reflected

+this should be removed.
+Done by jk